pmcollins/otel-llm-bakeoff/README.md

 - **🥮 LangSmith** ([`ott-langsmith.py`](ott-langsmith.py)): uses LangChain's included observability tooling, which appears to be derived from OpenLLMetry's instrumentor.
-- **🍰 OpenLit** ([`ott-lit.py`](ott-lit.py)): uses the OpenLit Python package, which is a collection of instrumentation libraries and other capabilities for LLM application Observability.
+- **🍰 OpenLit** ([`ott-lit.py`](ott-lit.py)): uses the OpenLit Python package, which is a collection of instrumentation libraries and other capabilities for LLM observability.

 ## Operation